rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 ### 9. Try the new kubeconfig file

-In the last step we need to use the kubeconfig and test it in our Openshift cluster.
+In the last step we need to use the kubeconfig and test it in our OpenShift cluster.

 Export the kubeconfig, log in with the system:admin user and do a privileged action like list nodes